-House panels issue subpoenas to Deutsche Bank, others, in Trump probe
+House panels issue subpoenas to Deutsche Bank, others in Trump probe

 House Intelligence Committee Chairman Adam Schiff said in a statement the subpoenas issued included a “friendly subpoena to Deutsche Bank.”

-Reporting by Mark Hosenball; Writing by Mohammad Zargham; Editing by Cynthia Osterman
+Reporting by Mark Hosenball; Additional reporting by Eric Beech; Writing by Mohammad Zargham; Editing by Cynthia Ostermanand Leslie Adler